 In 1859 Boggy Haurowitz arrives in the Oklahoma Territories, the home base for four generations of his descendants whose lives Allison Amend assiduously details in her debut novel, Stations West.
 (Boggy Haurowitz’s name is borrowed from the actual first Jewish settler in Oklahoma.)
-Amend imagines the travails, romances, and fortunes of Boggy’s mixed-blood progeny while keeping an eye on major historical shifts: evolving race relations, the railroad, statehood, World War I, the Dust Bowl, and the Depression.
+Amend imagines the travails, romances, and fortunes of Boggy’s progeny while keeping an eye on major historical shifts: evolving race relations, the railroad, statehood, World War I, the Dust Bowl, and the Depression.
 Although at moments the dialogue veers toward Western cliche, Amend convincingly portrays a wide cast of characters tormented by fear of failure and wanderlust.
 The sympathetic main character, Garfield, is scarred by abandonment and quick to anger.
 Vivid descriptions of the physical realities of frontier life (brothels, wooden sidewalks, “horseless buggies”) are well researched.
 Exploring the concepts of family and Jewish identity, Amend brings us into a particularly harsh landscape where people pray in Hebrew not always knowing what the words mean.
 Oklahoma proves a challenging environment and the Haurowitz clan manages, against odds, to maintain a non-traditional but recognizably Jewish home.

 by Erika Dreifus

 Amend was born in Chicago, graduated from Stanford University, and holds an MFA from the University of Iowa Writers’ Workshop.
 Her IPPY Award-winning debut short story collection, Things That Pass for Love, was published in October 2008, and Stations West was published last March.
 Amend lives in New York.
 Visit her on the web at www.allisonamend.com.